Abadrausar/Rubble-/other/Rubble Readme.txt

 This interface is the new recommended way of running Rubble, as it always has full support for the latest ways of doing things.

-To use the web UI all you need to do is start the server (rubble_web) and then point your browser to "127.0.0.1:1010" (by default), from there just follow the menus.
+To use the web UI all you need to do is start the server (rubble_web) and then point your browser to "http://127.0.0.1:2120" (by default), from there just follow the menus.

 To make things easy you can create a batch file or shell script named "./other/webUI/browser" that starts your web browser, the server will try to run this file when it starts.
-For example my browser file is named "browser.bat" and contains:
-	@"C:\Program Files (x86)\SRWare Iron\iron.exe" "%1"
-You will obviously need to use something different if you are not using a default SRWare Iron install on Windows x64 :)
+This file will be passed the URL for the main menu as an argument, the script should pass this argument through to the browser (so the page opens automatically).
+Rubble comes with default scripts for Windows and Linux that should "just work" on most systems.
+For more help with the browser startup script see the "Rubble Web UI Customization" section in "Rubble Basics".

 The web UI is the most advanced (functionality-wise) UI available.
 The command line UI can do most of the things the web UI can do, but it is limited by being non-interactive.